digdir/dialogporten/README.md

 ```

 ## Development in local and test environments
 To generate test tokens see https://github.com/Altinn/AltinnTestTools.
-There is a request in the postmann collection for this.
+There is a request in the Postman collection for this.

 ### Local development settings
 We are able to toggle some external resources in local development.
 This is done through the `appsettings.Development.json` file.
 The following settings are available: